Austin Pool Maintenance Guide to Algae

 What algae does do is it creates a chlorine demand, that makes the water conditions more favorable to algae and it clogs up filtration systems, that reduce circulation and again create more favorable conditions for algae.

-As algae develop it produces carbon dioxide which can increase the pH level of the pool, which reduces the effectiveness of chlorine, again making the water conditions more favorable to algae.
+As pool algae develop it produces carbon dioxide which can increase the pH level of the water, which reduces the effectiveness of chlorine, again making the water conditions more favorable to algae.
 This is why when a pool starts going bad it can get really bad really quickly.

 Types of Algae